 Owl House has its own drive with parking for at least two cars.
 You enter the house through a tiled entrance hall with space for boots and coats.
 The bathroom (with bath and overhead shower) - and the bedroom lead off the hall.

-In the bedroom, zip and link beds make a six foot wide double or two 3 foot singles.
+In the bedroom, there is a six foot wide double bed.
 Bed linen and towels are provided.
 Double doors from the bedroom lead onto a little patio garden with bench, chairs and table.

 On the other side of the hall, through a glazed door, is the open plan living room/kitchen.
 The kitchen is equipped with electric oven, gas hob, dishwasher, microwave etc. and a dining table for four.
 In the sitting area there is a woodburning stove and comfortable seating for four, a woodburner, digital TV, CD and DVD players and a selection of DVDs, books and games.
 A cot and highchair are also available.
 A washing machine and dryer housed at the end of our studio block across the yard, is for the sole use of Owl House guests.